aamining/Instagram_scaffold/README.md

 to remove the user_id field which is waiting to be filled by user_id

-this sort of filed generating by scaffold and are avoidable just by this way.
+this sort of field generating by scaffold and are avoidable just by this way.

 8- NOW